 Device-related metrics

-Collecting and analysing device-specific data is essential for understanding how users interact with your iOS application across different environments.
-This includes details such as device models, screen sizes, and iOS versions.
+Collecting and analysing device-specific data is important for understanding how users access your iOS application.
+This data includes device models, screen sizes, and iOS versions.

-These metrics help you understand the range of devices your app supports and how well it performs across them.
-By analysing this data, you can optimise layouts for different screen resolutions, identify device-specific issues, and ensure compatibility with both newer and older iOS versions.
-This insight is especially valuable for prioritising testing efforts and delivering a consistent experience to all users.
+These metrics help you evaluate how well your app performs across different devices and operating system versions.
+By reviewing this information, you can optimise layouts for various screen resolutions, detect device-specific performance issues, and maintain compatibility with both newer and older iOS versions.

-The table below provides an overview of tools that can be effectively used to measure and analyse various iOS application metrics.
+The table below outlines tools that can be used to measure and analyse key iOS application metrics efficiently.

 What would your journey from idea to app store look like?